tomas41026175/personal-page/README.md

 # personal-page
-## simple personal page to give project have a place to save and display
+## simple web site to give project have a place to save and display